Things to Do in the Artsy Town of Sebastopol

 Photo courtesy of Patrick Amiot

-Patrick Amiot and Brigitte Laurent create eye-catching art made from stuff that would usually just go to the dump (he sculpts and she paints).
+Patrick Amiot Junk Art is the vision of Patrick Amiot and Brigitte Laurent, who create eye-catching art made from stuff that would usually just go to the dump (he sculpts and she paints).
 The colorful pieces can be found throughout Sebastopol—if you drive along Highway 12, west of Santa Rosa, you might spot a giant junk-art Holstein cow towering over actual cows in a farmer’s field.
-But the place to see many of the couple’s pieces is up and down Florence Avenue, a street that is quite an attraction due to front yards filled with the can’t-help-but-make-you-smile sculptures.
+But many of the couple’s pieces are located along Florence Avenue, a street that is quite an attraction due to front yards filled with the unique sculptures.

 Beth Harmann Exhibit | Sebastopol Center for the Arts